Energy tariffs explained

 Online energy tariffs enable you to manage your energy account online in return for cheaper gas or electricity.
 The cheapest energy deals around tend to be online.

 You won't usually receive energy bills through the post but you will be able to view your account and recent statements online at any time, as well as entering your own meter readings.
+If you switch to an online deal then your welcome pack from the new supplier will also be sent by email.
 Your energy company will set up access when you switch.